nixphp/framework/docs/pages/configuration.md

 ## Using `.env` Files

-PHPico can automatically load environment variables from a `.env` file placed in the project root.
+NixPHP can automatically load environment variables from a `.env` file placed in the project root.

 ```dotenv
 APP_ENV=local